hackclub/hackclub/workshops/pico-8/README.md

 end
 ```

-Since the player's default position seems important, let's make that into a separate variable called `dcoords` (default coords).
+Since the player's default position seems important, let's make that into a separate variable called `dcoords` (default coordinates).
 That way we can use it in other places when we initiate the player.

 ```lua
 function reset()